 advertisement

 Saya Gray, “LIE DOWN..”

 Saya Gray is making a name for herself.
-The California-based, Toronto alt-pop artist has been a musical director for artists like Daniel Caesar and Willow Smith.
+The California-based, Toronto alt-pop artist has played bass with Daniel Caesar and acted as musical director for artists like Willow Smith.
 Now, her new debut album SAYA (released on MARION MURATA in Canada) is turning heads, combining eclectic production and arrangements with cool songwriting.
 On single “LIE DOWN..” — which she performed with Toronto's Charlotte Day Wilson, a sonic compatriot, at her Roy Thomson Hall symphonic concert last week — Gray thinks about how a lover will perceive her once she’s not around.
 “Would you mention me to your family? / Or let my name fade to grey,” she asks over chugging percussion and a looped chord progression.
 The song develops before you even realize, with Gray shifting into an effortlessly catchy counter-melody and then letting a bubbling synth rise to swallow the whole thing.
 It’s light on the surface but percolating with heartbreak underneath. – Rosie Long Decter

+advertisement